fbpx

 Better known as a ‘hole in the heart,’ these occur when there is a hole between two chambers of the heart.

 When this hole occurs between the top two chambers of the heart it is known as an atrial septal defect (ASD).
 If small enough, it may get smaller and close on its own as a child grows.
-Some however will need closing either by a keyhole technique (Catheter Intervention) or open-heart surgery.
+Some however will need closing either by a keyhole technique (catheter Intervention) or open-heart surgery.

 A hole that occurs between the bottom two chambers is known as a ventricular septal defect (VSD).
 Many of these will also close on their own, but again some may need open heart surgery.
 VSDs are the commonest type of congenital heart problem.